Home Economics - Family & Consumer Sciences

 Acquire Professional Preparation

 Professional opportunities abound in Home Economics--Family and Consumer Sciences!
-A sampling of career tracks available at The Master's College include Home Economist--Family & Consumer Scientist in Business, Child Development, Clothing, Textiles and Design (both Clothing and Interiors), Human Services (Biblical Counseling with the ability to diagnose and prescribe), Foods and Nutrition, Home Economics--Family & Consumer Sciences Education, Communications, and International Service (Missions).
+A sampling of career tracks available at The Master's College include Home Economist--Family & Consumer Scientist in Business, Child Development, Clothing, Textiles and Design (both Clothing and Interiors), Human Services (Biblical Counseling with the ability to diagnose and prescribe), Foods and Nutrition, Communications, and International Service (Missions).
 Generating from these career tracks, the course in Entrepreneurship trains our students to establish home-based business.
 Marketability is a consistent thread throughout the Home Economics--Family & Consumer Sciences curriculum at The Master's College.
-Beginning with vocational assessment and investigation of career options in the Orientation to Home Economics--Family & Consumer Sciences course and concluding with the completion of a professional portfolio in the Resource Management Practicum the concept of professional stewardship is encouraged.
+Beginning with vocational assessment and investigation of career options in the Orientation to Home Economics--Family & Consumer Sciences course and concluding with the completion career preparation projects in Philosophic and Professional Issues, the concept of professional stewardship is encouraged.

 Experience The Department's Distinctives